-Unsurprisingly, they all involve giving away value for free in exchange for users’ attention.
+Unsurprisingly, they all involve giving away value for free in exchange for the users’ attention.

-This is probably the most popular acquisition strategy for consumer goods.
-The facebooks and instagrams of the world use this model, as do most digital newspapers and content creators, from the New York Times to BuzzFeed.
+This is probably the most popular customer acquisition strategy for startups, especially for consumer goods.
+Facebook and Instagram of the world use this model, as do most digital newspapers and content creators, from the New York Times to BuzzFeed.

-This pattern establishes a multi sided marketplace, with one side of the business designed to create content to attract users’ attention.
-Monetize on that attention by
+This pattern establishes a multi-sided marketplace, with one side of the business designed to create content to attract users’ attention.
+And the other to monetize that attention by

-- tracking user interests and selling that data to advertisers
+- Tracking user interests and selling that data to advertisers, or

 - You don’t necessarily need a ‘lot’ of users if you can successfully capture a niche.
-Advertisers will pay a premium for a highly targeted advertising opportunity.
+Advertisers will pay a premium for the highly targeted advertising opportunity.

 - You need to control and stretch the costs of generating new content

-- It’s very expensive to start - it’s possible you will have no revenue for the first few years.
+- It’s very expensive to start - you may have no revenue for the first few years.

 - A strong distribution team is necessary to effectively sell ads.

-The free trial pattern typically gives users full access to the product for a limited amount of time after which the user is forced to either subscribe or leave the platform.
-This is pretty popular for most enterprise tools, for example Shopify, BigCommerce and other e-commerce infrastructure providers utilize this.
+The free trial customer acquisition strategy typically gives users full access to the product for a limited amount of time after which the user is forced to either subscribe or leave the platform.
+This is pretty popular for most enterprise tools, for example, Shopify, BigCommerce, and other e-commerce infrastructure providers utilize this.
 Other enterprise tools like the Adobe suite also use this kind of acquisition strategy.

-AWS, Google Cloud, Azure and other IAAS providers offer a variation of this model by offering free credits for a years - full access with a budget.
+AWS, Google Cloud, Azure, and other IAAS providers offer a variation of this model by offering free credits for a year - full access with a budget.

-This strategy tends to work well for products that can deliver results within the period of the trial.
+This free trial marketing strategy tends to work well for products that can deliver results within the period of the trial.
 The purpose of the trial is to de-risk the investment and show users how the product is going to deliver value.
-If it’s not possible to do that within the trial period, or if the product requires complicated setup or sensitive information, it’s typically not going to be an effective way to convert users.
-In fact, if it’s not immediately clear in the trial how value is going to be delivered, it’s going to hamper your growth efforts.
+If it’s not possible to do that within the trial period, or if the product requires a complicated setup or sensitive information, it’s typically not going to be an effective way to convert users.
+If it’s not immediately clear in the trial how value is going to be delivered, it’s going to hamper your growth efforts.

 - For software businesses, offering a free trial has almost negligible costs.
 It’s the cost of adding one new user to the platform.

 - You de-risk the user’s investment and can quickly demonstrate the value of your product.
-Do this quick enough and you’ll get cash upfront.
+Do this quickly enough and you’ll get cash upfront.

-- If you’re solving critical problems but those are infrequent (once a month or less frequent) then users will subscribe to the free trial but will not covert to paying customers.
+- If you’re solving critical problems but those are infrequent (once a month or less frequently) then users will subscribe to the free trial but will not convert to paying customers.

-- All your free trial users are effectively worthless if they don’t cover to paying customers.
+- All your free trial users are effectively worthless if they don’t convert to paying customers.

-The freemium pattern gives users access to a limited number of features and data indefinitely.
-This tends to be a popular for user-centric consumer goods that don’t typically cannot generate network effects.
-For example, Spotify offer a limited product for free users.
-Skype is also completely free if you want to use it to make Skype to Skype calls.
-Users pay to call cellphones or landlines.
+The freemium marketing strategy pattern gives users access to a limited number of features and data indefinitely.
+This tends to be popular for user-centric consumer goods that don’t typically cannot generate network effects.
+For example, Spotify offers a limited product for free users.
+Skype is also completely free if you want to use it to make Skype-to-Skype calls.
+Users pay to call cell phones or landlines.

 It’s an incredibly powerful marketing tool to say a user-centric product is ‘free forever’.
-This pattern tends to work well for products which deliver value over a period of time and can create lock-in habits.
+This pattern tends to work well for products that deliver value over some time and can create lock-in habits.